Dukes Gymnasium

 Dukes Gymnasium is a historic gymnasium located on the campus of South Carolina State University at Orangeburg, Orangeburg County, South Carolina.
 It was built in 1931, and is a two-story, brick building with a full basement and a gable on hip roof.
 The front façade features a five-bay brick arcade.
 It is the home venue for the South Carolina State Bulldogs women's volleyball team.
-Intramural Men's Basketball Scoring Record is held by Antonio D. Coleman (Spring 2002).
-Coleman scored 63 points in the semifinals overtime lost to SC/GA Connect.
-The game ended on a last second buzzer beater three pointer from Kevin Mack.
-The game has been heralded as one of the greatest games to be played Dukes Gymnasium ever.

 It was added to the National Register of Historic Places in 1985.